ItamarMM/Studying/Ansible/Basics/README.md

     Free CLI tool to navegate over the executions in a much more visual and practical way.
 - **AWX**:

-    Used to be an open source ansible tower upstream, now it is an automation controller upstream.
+    Used to be an open source ansible tower upstream, now, it is an Ansible Automation Controller(AAC) upstream.
+For this reason, it is very similar to AAC.
 - **Ansible repositories**:

     **`ansible-galaxy`**: Command that works for both, ansible galaxy main repo and private automation hub.